ForwardJumpMarketingLLC/genesis-cmb2-meta-boxes/README.md

 ```

 - Retrieve the custom field values using `genesis_get_option( $field_id )` and `genesis_get_cpt_option( $field_id )`.

+## Limitations
+Group fields are not currently supported.

 ## Credits
 Major props to [Justin Sternberg](https://twitter.com/Jtsternberg) for the heavy lifting.
 This plugin is simply a repackaging of the Justin's example code provided in the [CMB2 Snippet Library](https://github.com/CMB2/CMB2-Snippet-Library/tree/master/options-and-settings-pages).